nfriedri/annie-annotation-platform/README.md

 # AnnIE - Annotation Platform

 Tool for open information extraction annotations using text files.
-The output is delivered in .tsv-files
+The output is delivered in .tsv-files.
+The applicaton is described in the following paper: https://arxiv.org/abs/2109.07464.

+A short video going through AnnIE showing its functionalities can be found here: https://www.youtube.com/watch?v=2wn75U8Lc5w

 ### Installation: